Tigers vs. Diamondbacks Player Props Betting Odds

 Torkelson Stats

-- Torkelson has 14 doubles, five home runs, 25 walks and 26 RBI (51 total hits).
-He has swiped two bases.
+- Torkelson has 51 hits with 14 doubles, five home runs, 26 walks and 26 RBI.
+He's also stolen two bases.

 Torkelson Recent Games